Rain forests are a celebration of nature, the most vivid part of the culture in many countries.

 Roughly 30% of these surpluses are estimated to derive directly from tree removal and accelerated burning of rain forests.

-You can find out further information on exactly how deforestation affects our planet, by reading the interesting article, the devastating effects of tree removal from rain forests.
+You can find out further information on how deforestation affects our planet by reading the devastating effects of tree removal from rain forests.
 Please spread the word and help to save our trees, animals, and planet.